RohitSinghee228/BitsElevate/README.md

-# EduPulse - Layered Architecture
+# BitsElevate - Layered Architecture

-EduPulse is an education platform that was originally built using a microservices architecture and has been converted to a layered architecture.
+BitsElevate is an education platform that was originally built using a microservices architecture and has been converted to a layered architecture.

 ## Layered Architecture